Yonas-Assefa/Sulala-dashboard/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is a comprehensive guild on how to get started on this project.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Make sure you have node and npm installed on your system.
+Node version `v20.12.2` and NPM version `10.5.0`

 - npm
   ```sh